 The information provided is an overview only and licensees are encouraged to become familiar with the profession’s continuing education rules, Chapter 64B32-6.001 & 64B32-6.006, Florida Administrative Code, to ensure that they meet the Board’s specific requirements for renewal.

 To locate board approved CE Courses for Certified Respiratory Therapist, please click here.

 To locate board approved CE Courses for Registered Respiratory Therapist, please click here.

 To locate board approved CE Courses for Respiratory Care Practitioner Critical Care, please click here.

 To locate board approved CE Courses for Respiratory Care Practitioner Non-Critical Care, please click here.

 |REQUIRED SUBJECT AREA||REQUIRED NUMBER OF HOURS||IMPORTANT INFORMATION|

 |Medical Error||2||Mandatory for all licensees: 2 hours in a board-approved continuing education course pursuant to Rule 64B32-6.006, F.A.C.|

 |Laws and Rules||2||Mandatory for all licensees: 2 credit hours pursuant to subsection 64B32-6.001(5), F.A.C.
 Licensees may earn up to 8 continuing education hours per biennium by attending meetings of the Board of Respiratory Care, but no more than 2 of those hours will be credited to satisfying the Florida laws and rules requirement.|

-Respiratory Therapists renewing a license for the first time and were licensed in the first half of the biennium (6/1/2015-5/31/2016) are required to complete all 24 as state above, including the 3 HIV/AIDS , for your first renewal.
+Respiratory Therapists renewing a license for the first time and were licensed in the first half of the biennium (6/1/2021-5/31/2022) are required to complete all 24 hours as state above, including the 3 hours on HIV/AIDS, for the first only requirement.